Road Trip Tips for Arthritis

-- Drive with a buddy - You can take turns behind the wheel, allowing the other to move and stretch more in the passenger seat.
+- Drive with a buddy so you can take turns behind the wheel, allowing the other to move and stretch more in the passenger seat.
 It also allows one person to help the other with directions.
 A GPS can also assist navigation when driving solo.

-- If you are going to stay overnight along the way, plan ahead to make sure a friend’s home or affordable hotel has accessible features and rooms so you can truly give yourself a break.
+- If you're staying overnight along the way, plan ahead to make sure a friend’s home or affordable hotel has accessible features and rooms so you can truly give yourself a break.
 Look for fun stops like places with swimming pools, which could feel great on stiff and swollen joints.

 - Buckle up!
 If the seat belt bothers your neck, try to raise the seat and be sure your hips are centered in the seat.
 This slight movement can move the seatbelt from the neck to the mid-shoulder, where it belongs.

 - Consider adding a cover or pad to the steering wheel to slightly increase the girth, which can improve hand comfort for longer trips.

 - Make a point to get out of the car so you can stretch, walk and move at least once every two hours.
 Schold Davis stresses that prolonged, static positions can be hard on muscles and joints.

 - Take breaks before you feel a lot of pain.
 Schold Davis says the goal of planning is to get through the day with minimal pain.
 If you find yourself in extreme pain, take breaks more frequently.

 - Bring splints, hot and cold packs, wraps, and head and neck pillows, as well as any medications that may be part of your pain management and treatment regimen.